Q: Is a development step really not needed?

 A: It means that (unlike other lithographic technologies) we measure the structures already during the patterning process and use the information to optimize parameters for writing the next line.
 Drifts can therefore be compensated in real-time resulting in a high reproducibility of about 1 nm in the Z-axis.

 Q: Do you need any proximity corrections in the direct write approach of the NanoFrazor?

 A: No. Unlike beam based technologies, there is no exposure of the resist.
 The resist material is physically removed, and no proximity correction is needed.

 Q: Can you write as fast as an e-beam?

-A: Yes and no. At high resolution, our write speed is similar to that of an e-beam, which has to use high-dose resists like HSQ.
+A: Yes and no. At high resolution, our write speed is like that of an e-beam, which must use high-dose resists like HSQ.
 E-beam can be faster for low resolutions, if a chemically amplified resist is allowed.
 In any case, overall production time can be shortened by the NanoFrazor, as resist development and quality inspection is already integrated in the writing process.